 Each of us lives a series of moments through our lives, and those moments define our lives.
 And we have to try and make the right choices, so that we can make a difference for good in the world.
 There is a lot of evil in the world.
 I mean, there is a ton of evil in the world.
 The norm is evil.
 And it invades the church, it sits in leadership positions and tries to guide the body toward false ideologies.
 It's a deadly danger.
 So the odds are stacked against us.

-One life to live, in this life anyway.
 We've one life.
 So precious.
 We walk around and see all these people.
 I look at their faces.
 And I watch them.
 They're like works of art.
 Their faces are like paintings.
-Especially women, as a young man, I notice this incredible beauty.
+Human beings can are beautiful!
+I notice this incredible beauty.
 They look to me like royalty of some sort.
 There is an aura about them.
 I'm awe-struck by it, really.
 I can't help but notice.
-Humanity is so debased, when I see it I can hardly believe it, the nudity, the demented debased humor.
-I see humanity, of great value, royalty, children of God though they don't seem to know it, and I'm amazed at what has happened.
-I never noticed before.
-Now I do.

-Yet the things we do.
+The things we do!
 The depraved things we lower ourselves to.
 And the chill of the cold, cold winds of winter that shoot through...
 Something is quite off.
-These works of art have gone quite oddly astray.
+These works of art have gone oddly astray.

-J.R.R Tolkien portrayed the contrast, as a great assembly of angels singing, God guiding the orchestra.
+J.R.R.
+Tolkien portrayed the contrast, as a great assembly of angels singing, God guiding the orchestra.
 And the united singing was the creation of the world.
 But one sang out of tune, intentionally creating discord in the infinite harmony.
-The artestry of creation, the artestry of humanity, is contrasted with the artestry of sorrow and darkness.
-Not because there is something apart from the holiness and purity of God, but because outside of God is nothing.
+The artistry of creation, the artistry of humanity, is contrasted with the artistry of sorrow and darkness.
+Not because there is something apart from the holiness and purity of God, but because outside of God there is nothing.

 It's taught in our world, today, in our society.
-A worldview that is contrary to the truth of Christianity is taught to all young people through the public schools, through media, through education, and civilization.
+A worldview contrary to the truth of Christianity is taught to all young people through the culture, through education, and civilization.
 The exceptions are those who are taught the truth.
 But the lies are institutionalized, and the truth is on the outskirts.

 So we find contrasts in our world, paradoxes, anomalies, and all manner of bizarre situations that strain the senses.
 So much beauty in the human condition, mingled with so much trauma and darkness.
 The contrasts are astonishing.
 The beauty of a sunset, astonishing!
 The icy frigidness of a cold winter night, astonishing...

 The simple pleasure of watching a man cut an apple.
-I recall one time, when I was very young, I was on a train or something, some sort of travel destination.
-I think I was in Atlanta for the 96 Olympics, or something like that.
+I recall one time, when I was very young, I was on a train.
+I think I was in Atlanta for the 96' Olympics, or something like that.
 And I was young, about 11 years old.
 I was watching this man, sort of hunkered down, carving the peeling off an apple.
 He had a blade in his hand and was carving a line out of the apple, moving the apple in a circular arch, the blade gliding across the apple.
 And I was awe-struck in this moment.
 Then I noticed another man, watching him carve up the apple as well, and the man looked at me, and smiled, like he knew I was marveling at the beauty of the man carving up the apple.
 It was a powerful moment in my memory.
 Things as simple as this...

 They are the moments that define our lives.
 They are the memories that transform us.
 And God is guiding those moments.
 He's weaving the strands together.
 He's the orchestrator behind the meta-narrative.
 He's the author, writing the story, clicking on the typewriter, putting it all together.
 And he nods to us in our memories.
 He speaks to us, sometimes backwards in time.
 When a strand come to fruition in the future, we look back and notice how he brought it all together, and we access a memory and see God there, nodding to us, and smiling.
 He works through people you see.
 It is his great and odd pleasure to work through mere humans.